nhgritctran/PheTK/README.md

 ```

 #### Jupyter Notebook example for other platforms:
-For other platforms, user need to provide the location of Hail matrix table file for mt_path parameter.
+For other platforms, users need to provide the location of the Hail matrix table file for mt_path parameter.
 ```
 from PheTK.Cohort import Cohort